University of Arkansas at Little Rock

-Graduation with an associate degree requires a C average (2.0 cumulative grade point average) on all work attempted at the University; completion of at least 20 hours above the freshman level, unless specified otherwise in the program; and completion of the final 15 hours (excluding credit by examination) in residence.
+Graduation with an associate degree requires a C average (2.0 cumulative grade point average) on all work attempted at the University; completion of at least 20 hours above the freshman level, unless specified otherwise in the program; and completion of at least 15 hours (excluding credit by examination) in residence.
 Hours earned as credit by examination are counted as hours toward graduation but are not counted as hours in residence.
 See “Credit by Examination.”

 Courses completed for an associate degree at UA Little Rock will be counted toward the appropriate requirements for the baccalaureate degree.